Lombard language

+History

 Origins

 The most ancient linguistic substratum that has left a mark on the Lombard language is that of the ancient Ligures.
 However, available information about the ancient language and its influence on modern Lombard is extremely vague and limited.
-This is in sharp contrast to the influence left by the Celts, who settled in Northern Italy and brought their Celtic languages and also culturally and linguistically Celticised the Ligures.
-The Celtic substratum of modern Lombard and the neighbouring languages of Northern Italy is self-evident, so the Lombard language is classified as a Gallo-Italic language (from the ancient Roman name for the Celts, Gauls).
+That is in sharp contrast to the influence left by the Celts, who settled in Northern Italy and brought their Celtic languages and culturally and linguistically Celticised the Ligures.
+The Celtic substratum of modern Lombard and the neighbouring languages of Northern Italy is self-evident and so the Lombard language is classified as a Gallo-Italic language (from the ancient Roman name for the Celts, Gauls).

-Roman domination shaped the dialects spoken in the area, which was called Cisalpine Gaul by the Romans, and much of the lexicon and grammar of the Lombard language have their origin in Latin.
-However, this influence was not homogeneous; idioms of different areas were influenced by previous linguistic substrata and each area was marked by a stronger or weaker Latinisation, or the preservation of ancient Celtic characteristics.
+Roman domination shaped the dialects spoken in the area, which is called Cisalpine Gaul ("Gaul, this side of the mountains") by the Romans, and much of the lexicon and grammar of the Lombard language have their origin in Latin.
+However, that influence was not homogeneous since idioms of different areas were influenced by previous linguistic substrata, and each area was marked by a stronger or weaker Latinisation or the preservation of ancient Celtic characteristics.

-The Germanic Lombardic language also left strong traces in modern Lombard, as it was the variety of Germanic spoken by the Germanic Lombards (or Longobards), who settled in Northern Italy (called Greater Lombardy after them) and other parts of the Italian Peninsula after the fall of the Western Roman Empire.
-Lombardic acted as a linguistic superstratum on Lombard and neighboring Gallo-Italic languages, since the Germanic Lombards did not impose their language by law on the Gallo-Roman population but rather acquired the Gallo-Italic language from the local population.
-Lombardic left traces, mostly in lexicon and phonetics, without Germanicising the local language in its structure, and so Lombard preserved its Romance structure.
+The Germanic Lombardic language also left strong traces in modern Lombard, as it was the variety of Germanic that was spoken by the Germanic Lombards (or Longobards), who settled in Northern Italy, which is called Greater Lombardy after them, and in other parts of the Italian Peninsula after the fall of the Western Roman Empire.
+Lombardic acted as a linguistic superstratum on Lombard and neighboring Gallo-Italic languages since the Germanic Lombards did not impose their language by law on the Gallo-Roman population, but they rather acquired the Gallo-Italic language from the local population.
+Lombardic left traces, mostly in lexicon and phonetics, without Germanicising the local language in its structure and so Lombard preserved its Romance structure.